 16 October 2013

-Cheri Warren, IEEE Senior member, speaks about how the accomplishments of Ada Lovelace has translated for women working in the technology field today.
+Cheri Warren, IEEE Senior member, speaks about how the accomplishments of Ada Lovelace have translated for women working in the technology field today.

 The 'Autonomous,' Hackable Car